JoaoGabrielOliveira/praticing/Readme.md

 This repository is to save small projects then I made to pratice my knowledges.

+## Development

+Here a web site that I made using a YouTube tutorial

 ## NOTE

 - For each project it has a separate branch.